CGLemon/Sayuri/README.md

     $ ./Sayuri --book <book file>

     --playouts, -p: Set the playouts limit.
-Bigger is stronger.
+Larger is stronger.

     $ ./Sayuri -p 1600

     --threads, -t: Set the search threads.
-Bigger is faster.
+Larger is faster.
 The default setting will select a reasonable number.

     $ ./Sayuri -t 4

     --batch-size, -b: Set the network batch size.
-Bigger is faster.
+Larger is faster.
 The default setting will select a reasonable number.

     $ ./Sayuri -b 2